How to use this page

 - Department of Health Opioid-related Deaths in Washington State

 - Washington State Healthy Youth Survey

 - Health of Washington State, including Drug Abuse and Overdose and Social and Economic Determinants of Health

 National Survey on Drug Use and Health, 2015-2016

 2015 Drug Injector Health Survey, University of Washington and Public Health-Seattle & King County

 UW Alcohol and Drug Abuse Institute 2015 WA State Syringe Exchange Survey

-Tobacco use prevalence and harm is hidden by the lack of data for some populations.
+How heavily tobacco is used, and the harm it's causing, is hidden by the lack of data for some populations.
 A lack of data does not mean that disparities do not exist.
 Some limitations of general population surveys and risk factor surveillance systems include:

 An example of the disparities not captured by general population surveys includes high smoking rates among Asian American communities.
 The Washington State Department of Health recently solicited and received feedback from community partners on potential improvements to the 2016 Behavioral Risk Factor Surveillance System (BRFSS) and Healthy Youth Survey (HYS) and is assessing the feasibility of including questions on Asian ethnic origin in both of these surveys.